December 1–2 eSymposia

 Venkatesan Sundaresan obtained his Ph.D. in Biophysics at Harvard University in the laboratory of Dr. Frederick Ausubel, and performed postdoctoral research in Genetics at the University of California-Berkeley in the laboratory of Dr. Michael Freeling.
 He has held faculty appointments at the Cold Spring Harbor Laboratory, at the National University of Singapore where he was founding Director of the Institute of Molecular Agrobiology (now the Temasek Life Sciences Laboratories), and presently at the University of California-Davis.
 He has also served as a Program Director at the National Science Foundation of BREAD, a collaborative program with the Bill and Melinda Gates Foundation to benefit agriculture in developing countries.
 His laboratory conducts research on host-microbiome interactions in roots, as well as on plant reproduction and embryogenesis.

-Dundee University, South Africa, Africa
+University of Pretoria, South Africa, Africa

 Talk Title:Pectobacterium brasiliense deploys an arsenal of weapons to conquer a multitude of foes and territories